crossplane-contrib/xrender/README.md

 * `xrender.crossplane.io/runtime-development-target` - The gRPC 'target' address
   at which the Function is listening.
 The default is `localhost:9443`.

-Note that the Development requires the Function to be listening in `--insecure` mode, i.e. without mTLS transport security.
+Note that the Development runtime requires the Function to be listening in `--insecure` mode, i.e. without mTLS transport security.

 For example: